 Toss blueberries with 1 tsp flour in a small bowl until coated.
 Stir blueberries into the batter by hand with a rubber spatula.

 Break up the topping and sprinkle it over the batter.
-Place the pan in the upper right cooking zone, enter the Slow Cook settings and cook.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 After the cook, remove pan from your Suvie and cool in the pan for 15 minutes before removing.